TeamHypersomnia/Hypersomnia/docs/pages/documentation/documentation.md

     - ```if constexpr(expression)```
     - ```do { ... } while (expression);```
 - Prefer initialization with ``auto`` or ``const auto``.
-    - Except for [default initialization](http://en.cppreference.com/w/cpp/language/default_initialization) or non-movable types as move elision does not yet fully work in MSVC.
+    - Except if you need [default initialization](http://en.cppreference.com/w/cpp/language/default_initialization) or non-movable types as move elision does not yet fully work in MSVC.
 - Put a single space between the operator and each operand, e.g. ``const auto abc = 2 + 2;``
 - Put ```const``` wherever possible even at the cost of readability.
     - In particular, ```const``` every possible function argument.